-First of all, what does God mean by “comfort?”
+What does God mean by “comfort?”
 When Christ came into this world, there was immense suffering.
-Not only was there the authoritarian, “Godless” regime of the Romans, but there was untold physical, emotional, and spiritual suffering.
-Christ stepped into a suffering world.
-He would confront every form of suffering, overcome it by His example, and at the same time, address potentially the greatest object of suffering, that in the soul of man.
+Not only was there the authoritarian, “Godless” and oppressive regime of the Romans, but there was untold physical, emotional, and spiritual suffering.
+Christ came and confronted every form of suffering, overcoming it by His Life and example.
+He would address the highest, and most critical subject of suffering, that found in the soul of man.
 This soul is what man truly is: intellect, emotion, and will.
-Though man would suffer physically and emotionally, nothing would compare with the suffering brought about by a sense and conviction of “lostness.”
-Without the sense and conviction of purpose, fulfillment, and satisfaction of heart, man is like the demons who did not want the Lord Jesus to send them into outer darkness, or the abyss.
+Though man would suffer physically and emotionally, nothing would compare with the suffering brought about by a sense and conviction of its “lostness.”
+Without the promise and persuasion of purpose, fulfillment, and satisfaction of heart, man is like the demons of old who did not want the Lord Jesus to send them into outer darkness, or the abyss.
 They even requested to be sent into swine.
 Why?
-Because in the “darkness,” there is no knowledge of belonging to something with meaning, no purpose, or reason for existing.
-There is NO attachment to truth and reality…just darkness, purposelessness, the utter experience of “lostness,” of hopelessness.
-COMFORT, that which is of God, begins with coming to Christ…for REST.
+Because in the “darkness,” there is no knowledge of belonging to something with meaning, having purpose, or possessing a reason for existing.
+There is NO attachment to truth and reality…just darkness, purposelessness, the utter experience of “lostness,” and hopelessness.
+God’s comfort begins, and is known, when men come to Christ…for REST.
 (Matt.
-11:28) This REST is that assurance, and conviction, along with the peace of God, that one IS known by God, and IS in the place where God would have them be.
-It is in the knowledge of belonging to Christ, and Christ to the believer, that PURPOSE rises in the heart, that the CERTAINTY of eternity is confirmed by the peace of God in the heart.
+11:28) This REST is that assurance, and conviction, along with the peace of God, that one IS known and accepted by God, and IS in the place where God would have them to be.
+It is in the knowledge of belonging to Christ, and Christ to the believer, that PURPOSE rises in the heart, that the CERTAINTY of eternity is confirmed, and embraced, experienced by the peace of God which passes understanding.
 The Comfort of God is that powerful reassurance of God that He is with us, in us, around us, …and we are in His hand, complete in Christ, “…with every need supplied.”